-The "no call no show" (NCNS) scenario is one of the most difficult ones a manager may encounter in the fast-paced world of contact center operations.
+The "no call no show" (NCNS) scenario is one of the most difficult ones a manager may encounter in the fast-paced world of call center operations.
 When an agent fails to show up for their shift without any prior notification, it can disrupt the workflow, impact team morale, and compromise service levels.

 This guide takes you through effectively dealing with no call no show and minimizing their impact on your operations.